 Methods of systematic review of cost-effectiveness of enhanced recovery following hip and knee replacement

 The methods of the systematic review were registered with the International Prospective Register of Systematic Reviews, number CRD42017059473.
 We defined the search strategies and database selection with assistance from an information specialist and by comparing our search terms with those from previous reviews and review protocols of economic evaluations of joint replacement.
-We searched Ovid MEDLINE, Embase, the National Health Service Economic Evaluations Database (via the Cochrane Library), and EconLit (via ProQuest), for English-language peer-reviewed papers published between 1 January 2000 and 1 March 2017 that included a cost–utility analysis of an enhanced recovery pathway or components of one, compared to usual care in patients having hip or knee replacement (the complete search strategy is presented in Appendix 9).
+We searched Ovid MEDLINE, Embase, the National Health Service Economic Evaluations Database (via the Cochrane Library), and EconLit (via ProQuest), for English-language peer-reviewed papers published between 1 January 2000 and 1 March 2017 that included a cost–utility analysis of an enhanced recovery pathway or components of one, compared to usual care in patients having hip or knee replacement (the complete search strategy is presented in Report Supplementary Material File 7).
 Abstracts or conference presentations were excluded as results are not presented in sufficient detail to allow critical appraisal of the economic evaluations.

 We included studies with participants undergoing joint replacement for osteoarthritis and excluded populations with other indications for surgery, such as avascular necrosis, inflammatory arthropathy, previous/failed surgery, cancer, congenital conditions or infection will be excluded, as well as studies looking at emergency procedures (eg, due to trauma).
 We assumed that studies without details of the indication for surgery were representative of a population with osteoarthritis, and therefore included these studies.
 We also excluded evaluations of surgical technique or choice of implant.